Skip to main content

 #

-• Peel the mandioca, wash it well and cut it into large pieces.
+• Peel the mandioca, wash it thoroughly, and cut it into large pieces.

-• Finely chop the onion, garlic, green onions and parsley.
+• Finely chop the onion, garlic, scallions, and parsley.

 • Prepare a large bowl for the finished mixture.